americanexpress/holocron/CONTRIBUTING.md

 ### Creating a `holocron` new release

 1. Run `npm run lerna:version` locally from your release branch.
 This would push your release changes(changelog and tags) to the branch on github.
-2. Create a pull request from your branch to the `master` branch with your changes.
+2. Create a pull request from your branch to the `main` branch with your changes.
 3. Once the changes are approved ensure you merge the changes and provide the commit message for the merge as `chore(release): <semantic-release-version>` ensure you follow this convention otherwise the deployment will not be executed.
-4. Once this is merged to master a deployment would be initiated on the master branch and all packages that changed would be released to npm.
+4. Once this is merged to main a deployment would be initiated on the main branch and all packages that changed would be released to npm.

 ## Submitting a new feature